FAR Contract Default Termination Lawyers

 termination for default lawyers for government contracts

-• Whether the contracting officer issues a termination for cause under FAR Part 12 or default of contract termination under FAR Part 49, we can help you assess the merits before filing an appeal to the various boards of contract appeal or the United States Court of Federal Claims (COFC)
+We help from the notice to cure process all the way to show cause and ultimate contract default termination decisions under FAR 49.4.
+Whether the contracting officer issues a FAR termination for cause under FAR Part 12 or default of contract termination under FAR Part 49, we can help you assess the merits before filing an appeal to the various boards of contract appeal or the United States Court of Federal Claims (COFC)

-The courts look at the Government’s default of contract as a harsh penalty.
+The courts look at the Government’s FAR termination for default as a harsh penalty.
 Contracting officers should look at this measure only as a last resort and not as a threat or retaliation to put companies out of business.
-Furthermore, the impact of a default of contract termination has serious consequences for company past performance when bidding on future government projects.
-Having a government contract termination lawyer is essential to make sure that the agency followed are statutory requirements before issuing a notice of contract default.
+Furthermore, the impact of a default of contract termination has serious consequences for the company’s past performance when bidding on future government projects.

 The Watson law firm represents government contractors of all sizes, including some of the largest defense contractors.
 Some of our staff have worked for federal contracting agencies and understand the frequent mistakes made.

-FAR Contract Termination for Default Meaning
+What is Government Contract Termination for Default?
+T4D Meaning

 Government contract default termination is the exercise of the Government’s contractual right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations.
 These are all fact-driven situations.
 When the agency defaults the contractor, the company is left in a tough situation and has to defend itself.
 The company’s future is at risk.

+Appellate courts look at a government contract default and termination as a drastic sanction from the government and look at these decisions very carefully.
 The contracting officer will more than likely state that the default decision was due to your actual or anticipated failure to meet your contractual obligations.

-FAR Termination for Default Appeal Attorneys Services
+Contract Termination for Default Attorney Services

-• Appealing the contract termination T4D) action to the respective Board of Contract Appeals or Court of Federal Claims
+• Appealing the contract termination (T4D) action to the respective Board of Contract Appeals or Court of Federal Claims

 • Litigation and negotiations to have defaults turned to termination for convenience